SgtCoDFish/AshleyCPP/README.md

     cd build
     cmake ..

-and then proceed to build in your preferred environment.
-For example using makefiles on Unix:

-    cmake ..
-    make # builds the release (libAshleyCPP) and debug (libAshleyCPP-d) libraries make AshleyCPPTest # for building the test suite executable, requires gtest and pthreads
+and proceed as normal for your environment.
+If you don't care about the tests, you can run `cmake -DEXCLUDE_TESTS=TRUE ..` and the dependency on GTest will be removed, just giving you the libraries.

 ### Usage Notes and API Changes
 While AshleyCPP strives to match the exported public API of the Java original, differences in the languages mean that